Click here for audio-recording: class discussion of the tale

 He addressed me, while I was on my belly before him, and said to me, 'What has brought you, what has brought you, little one, what has brought you?
 If you delay in telling me what has brought you to this island, I will cause you to find yourself burnt up, having become one who cannot be seen.'
 He went on speaking to me but I heard it not; I was on my belly before him and had become unconscious.

 Then he placed me in his mouth and carried me off to his resting-place.
 He set me down, and I was unscathed; I was safe and sound, not being overpowered.
 He addressed me while I was on my belly before him, and said to me,

 'What has brought you, what has brought you, little one, what has brought you to this island of the sea, whose borders are in the waters?'

 Seven times the serpent repeated his demand, threatening if he delayed to incinerate him, to make him 'one who cannot be seen'.
 Later the serpent proved to be benevolent.
-Why was the serpent's threat so drastic?
+Why was the serpent's request repeated seven times and why was his threat so drastic?
 Nothing in this text is arbitrary or without meaning.
 The outcome of the whole voyage apparently hung upon the attendant telling his own story.
 Why was it so important that he tell his own story?